connectomes/cellSketches/README.md

 This application uses bower and npm to manage dependencies.
 General instructions for development:

-1. Install npm and bower globally
+1. Install npm and bower globally.
+I've tested this with npm v.
+5.6.0 and bower v.
+1.8.4.
 1. Clone this repository
 1. Install development dependencies `npm install` followed by `bower install`
 1. Start the development server with `npm start`